fabrizio-indirli/citationsPrediction/README.md

 # Links prediction in Citation Networks
-Repository for the project of the INF554 Machine Learning 1 course This project was developed by Fabrizio Indirli, Leon Kloten, Martin Wohlfender and Seongbin Lim
+Repository for the project of the INF554 Machine Learning 1 course. <br>
+This project was developed by Fabrizio Indirli, Leon Kloten, Martin Wohlfender and Seongbin Lim

 ### Introduction